Home - Diet - Vegetarian and Vegan - Sautéed Oyster Mushrooms with Garlic

 Photo of an oval platter with sauteed oyster mushrooms with parsley and garlic butter on top.

 Looking to replace boring old white button mushrooms in your next sauté?
 This quick and simple recipe for oyster mushrooms is a must-try!
-Enjoy them on their own as a side dish, or top off a green asparagus risotto for a perfect pairing.
+Enjoy them on their own as a side dish, or top off a classic risotto for a perfect pairing.

 Things to know about oyster mushrooms